SCALAR: Scale-wise Controllable Visual Autoregressive Learning: Related Work

 \subsection{Image Generation}

-Two dominant paradigms have emerged in image generation: diffusion models and AR models.
-Diffusion models synthesize images by iteratively denoising Gaussian noise, with DDPM~\cite{ho2020denoising} marking a major breakthrough.
-Subsequent work improves generation quality and efficiency~\cite{nichol2021improved, rombach2022high,zhang2025robust} through advances in sampling strategies and latent-space modeling.
-They have become the backbone of text-to-image and text-to-video generation~\cite{saharia2022photorealistic, singer2022make,ma2024passersby,lan2025flux,zhang2025boow}, typically using U-Net for denoising and CLIP or T5 for text conditioning via cross-attention.
-Recent models like DiT~\cite{dit} replace U-Net with Transformer backbones, achieving strong performance.
-Despite their success, diffusion models remain computationally expensive, motivating exploration of more efficient alternatives such as autoregressive approaches.
+Among recent advances in image generation, two paradigms have gained particular traction: diffusion models and autoregressive (AR) models.
+Diffusion-based methods, beginning with DDPM~\cite{ho2020denoising}, approach generation by progressively denoising Gaussian noise.
+This framework has since evolved significantly, with improvements in sampling techniques and latent representations~\cite{nichol2021improved, rombach2022high, zhang2025robust, peng2024efficient, peng2025pixel} boosting both visual quality and efficiency.
+Such models now power the majority of high-fidelity text-to-image and text-to-video systems~\cite{saharia2022photorealistic, singer2022make, ma2024passersby, lan2025flux, peng2025boosting, zhang2025boow, ragsr, peng2024unveiling}, typically adopting a U-Net architecture for denoising and using CLIP or T5 as the backbone for text understanding.
+More recently, diffusion transformers like DiT~\cite{dit} have demonstrated the scalability of replacing U-Nets with Transformer backbones.
+Despite their success, diffusion models are known for high computational costs, prompting a shift of attention toward AR models as a more efficient alternative.

-In contrast, AR models formulate image synthesis as a sequence modeling task, predicting tokens step by step.
-Early works~\cite{van2016pixel} focused on pixel-level generation.
-Building on the success of large language models~\cite{touvron2023llama, achiam2023gpt}, emerging approaches adopt discrete quantizers such as VQ-VAE~\cite{van2017neural} and VQ-GAN~\cite{esser2021taming} to convert image patches into discrete token indices, enabling next-token prediction over visual token sequences.
-Representative works such as LlamaGen~\cite{llamagen} and Open-MAGVIT2~\cite{open-magvit2} adopt the LLaMA architecture~\cite{llama}, while AiM~\cite{aim} explores the Mamba~\cite{mamba} as the autoregressive backbone.
+Autoregressive (AR) models take a different route, casting image generation as a sequential prediction task.
+Initial methods~\cite{van2016pixel} directly modeled raw pixel outputs in raster-scan order.
+Recent developments, inspired by the progress of large language models~\cite{touvron2023llama, achiam2023gpt}, introduce discrete visual representations using tokenizers like VQ-VAE~\cite{van2017neural} and VQ-GAN~\cite{esser2021taming}, allowing AR models to operate on compact image tokens and predict them autoregressively.
+Recent works~\cite{an2025unictokens,an2024mc,luo2024llm,lin2025perceive,lin2024draw} such as LlamaGen~\cite{llamagen} and Open-MAGVIT2~\cite{open-magvit2} adopt the LLaMA architecture~\cite{llama}, while AiM~\cite{aim} explores the Mamba~\cite{mamba} as the autoregressive backbone.
 Among them, Visual Autoregressive Modeling (VAR) introduces a scalable next-scale prediction mechanism, which differs from traditional raster-scan AR methods.
 VAR-based models for class-to-image and text-to-image tasks~\cite{var, ma2024star, tang2024hart, han2025infinity, zhuang2025vargpt} achieve image synthesis performance comparable to state-of-the-art diffusion models while offering significant computational efficiency.